spatialos/online-services/utility/ServiceAccountCLI/README.md

 You can either run the tool via editing program arguments and running it via a C# IDE, or you can use `dotnet` on the command line i.e. `dotnet run --project ServiceAccountCLI -- <service account CLI tool arguments>`

+### Setup

+Run `spatial auth login` before using the tool.

+The tool uses your _own_ refresh token to authenticate with SpatialOS, and this will ensure it's up to date.

 ### Creating a Service Account

 Creates a service account and outputs the corresponding refresh token at the given file.